Effort doesn’t always lead to results.

 You may also want to set milestones and "chunk" work into more manageable pieces.

-Additionally, project management software like Trello or Asana are useful platforms to keep each action item visual, on-track, and collaborative.
+Additionally, project management software like Trello or Asana helps to track each action item.

-To simplify, keep yourself on track with the following steps:
+To simplify, keep yourself on track with these 5 steps:

 Step 1: Create your mission.